Categories: Scholarships

 An IRCC account lets you start an application, submit and pay for your application, get messages related to your application, check the status of your application and update your information.

 You need to bring this letter when you give your biometrics.
-You also need to bring your valid passport.
+Note that you also need to bring your valid passport.

 How fast you get the letter depends on how you apply and when you pay for your biometrics fees.
 Answer a few questions to find out.

-If you apply online for a visitor visa, study or work permit
+If you apply online for a visitor visa, study permit, or work permit

 • If you pay the biometrics fee when you submit your application